Does Belize Export Coffee?

 What Is Coffee Culture Like in Belize?

 Belizean coffee culture tends to be very laid back.
 It’s got that European vibe where you grab an espresso and a pastry while you relax before work, chat with friends, and delay the start of your day or return to work.
 Though, if you happen to be visiting Belize, you’re likely there for vacation, not a business trip!
 Just like European coffee culture, don’t expect a to-go cup.
 Instead, take after the country’s motto, sub umbra floreo, which is translated as, “I flourish in the shade.”
 This is descriptive of the coffee culture as well as the plant itself.
 Relax in the shade and enjoy your coffee!

 Belize is great for tourists, especially those from the states.
-The official language is English, though many do speak Spanish or a creole.
+The official language is English, though many do speak Spanish or creole.
 So, getting around and café hopping is done with ease.

-Though there are very few options for purchasing coffee from Belize, the rainforests provide an optimal condition to grow fully mature coffee plants.
+Though there are very few options for purchasing coffee from Belize, the rainforests provide an optimal conditions to grow fully mature coffee plants.
 However, there is debate as to whether or not the rainforests can provide enough real estate for the production of coffee.
 Since cacao is already grown in Belize, the two industries may compete or perhaps complement one another.

 Featured Image Credit: Golden Brown, Shutterstock